utsav0/daily-dev-tips/src/pages/posts/scss-mixins.md

 ## Mixin and Arguments

-Something that is really strong for using mixins is the use of arguments.
+Something strong for using mixins is the use of arguments.

 We can define our mixin as such: